trinaisartsy/github.io/_posts/2018-08-07-Brighten-Up-A-Balcony-Garden.md

 I made mine fancy, but a simple square pillow shape would be an excellent first timer's sewing project.
 The trick is either using a "weatherproofed" fabric, or like in my case, jumping through a few hoops to prepare regular fabric for being outdoors. **I "treated" the fabric with a light layer of gesso on the back to prevent the fabric from soaking up as much moisture**.
 It works against rain showers, but I don't trust leaving my cushions out in heavy rain!
 If it's storming I will usually stack them against my door or somewhere they won't get waterlogged.
 But hey... it was all free, and they're comfortable chairs, so it's worth the small sacrifice.

-FYI: If this is a topic that interests you,[I wrote a previous article where my friend and I reupholstered this old ottoman](https://trina.coffee/blog/tutorial/2018/05/22/reupholstery-with-racheal/)she found, and the results were shocking.
+FYI: If this is a topic that interests you,[I wrote a previous article where my friend and I reupholstered this old ottoman](https://trina.coffee/blog/tutorial/2018/05/22/reupholstery-with-racheal/) she found, and the results were shocking.

 ![Cool Shelf I found](/media/ContainerBalconyGardenJadePlantandServium.jpg){: class="medium center clear"}